Topograph

 Obligations with the Firmenbuch

-Mandatory registration on the Firmenbuch applies to almost all legal forms: Kapitalgesellschaften (GmbH, AG, SE), Partnerships such as OG and KG, and other forms such as cooperatives, mutual insurers, and private foundations.
+Mandatory registration on the Firmenbuch applies to almost all legal forms: Kapitalgesellschaften (GmbH, AG, SE, and the FlexKapG / FlexCo introduced on January 1, 2024), Partnerships such as OG and KG, and other forms such as cooperatives, mutual insurers, and private foundations.

 The notable exemptions are for :

-As regards financial reporting, entities such as GmbHs and AGs are legally required to file annual financial statements—these must be submitted to the Firmenbuch's document archive and are publicly accessible (for a fee).
-There's no general filing requirement for sole proprietors or partnerships without corporate status, unless they exceed accounting thresholds.
+As regards financial reporting, entities such as GmbHs and AGs are legally required to file annual financial statements, which must be submitted to the Firmenbuch's document archive and are publicly accessible (for a fee).
+Since January 1, 2026, submissions use the mandatory JAb 4.0 XML format, filed via justizonline.gv.at or the ERV electronic legal-traffic system; FinanzOnline is no longer available for this purpose.
+There is no general filing requirement for sole proprietors or partnerships without corporate status, unless they exceed accounting thresholds.

-Associations (Vereine) are not part of Firmenbuch—they're in the separate ZVR (Associations Register).
+Associations (Vereine) are not registered in the Firmenbuch; they are in the separate ZVR (Associations Register).

 Obligations with GISA